โšพ๏ธHonors Physics

 Why This Matters

-Every application you'll encounter—from medical imaging to wireless communication to thermal cameras—depends on matching the right wavelength to the right job.
-The key insight is that all electromagnetic waves travel at the same speed (the speed of light), so wavelength and frequency are locked in an inverse relationship.
-Don't just memorize which wave has the longest wavelength; know why that wavelength determines what the wave can penetrate, what it can heat, and what it can damage.
+Every application you'll encounter, from medical imaging to wireless communication to thermal cameras, depends on matching the right wavelength to the right job.
+All electromagnetic waves travel at the same speed (the speed of light in a vacuum), so wavelength and frequency are locked in an inverse relationship.
+Don't just memorize which wave has the longest wavelength; understand why that wavelength determines what the wave can penetrate, what it can heat, and what it can damage.

 The Fundamental Relationships